ObjectIsAdvantag/github_issues/cli/README.md

 # Issues beautifyer: from JSON to the command line

-Utility to visualize issues in a pretty
+Utility to visualize issues in a pretty console print

 Generate a list of issues from the [node exporter utility](../all_in_one), and place the generated `issues.json` file in the current directory.